mozilla/global-sprint/_articles/project-lead.md

 * allow and **welcome contributions** by Sprint participants
 * support the **open web and a healthy internet.**

+This year we're categorizing projects into one or more "tracks", in line with Mozilla's key issues for Internet health.
+You'll select a track for project (there is an "Other" category if you're not sure what to select).

+* **OPEN INNOVATION**: projects that help anyone publish or invent online without asking permission and/or ensure that technologies used to run the Web are transparent and understandable.
+* **PRIVACY & SECURITY**: projects that support our ability to understand what is happening to our data online, and our ability to control how that data is used.
+* **DIGITAL INCLUSION**: projects that help ensure that everyone has equal opportunity to access the Internet and can use it to improve their lives and societies.
+* **WEB LITERACY**: projects that promote or teach the skills to read, write, and participate in the digital world-- and the ability to shape (not just consume) the Web.
+* **DECENTRALIZATION**: projects that help protect and secure an Internet controlled by many so, that no one actor can own it or control it or switch it off.

 To REGISTER your project for the sprint, you will need, at minimum:

 * a GitHub account